 The programs "Planet with a Satellite" and "Double Star with a Planet" deal with a restricted three-body problem, in which the mass of one of the bodies is negligible compared to the masses of the other two.
 In this case we can ignore the influence of the least massive body (the "light" body) on the motion of the other two.
-Hence the motion of the two massive bodies (the "heavy" bodies) is exactly Keplerian, as described and illustrated in the section "Double Star" above.
+Hence the motion of the two massive bodies (the "heavy" bodies) is exactly Keplerian, as described above in the section "Double Star" and illustrated by the corresponding simulation program.
 It is shown there that, with respect to the inertial frame of reference associated with the center of mass of the system, the bodies trace homothetic Keplerian orbits, whose linear dimensions are inversely proportional to the masses of the heavy bodies.
 The common focus of the orbits is located at the stationary center of mass of the system, and the radius vectors from the center of mass to each star trace out equal areas in equal times.

-Our current interest in the restricted three-body problem is the motion of the light body.
+Our current interest in the restricted three-body problem is the motion of the light body of negligible mass.
 This motion occurs under the forces of gravitation created by the two heavy bodies whose motion is already known.
-Even for the restricted three-body problem there is no general analytic solution.
+Even for the restricted threebody problem there is no general analytic solution.
 That is, there is no solution that determines the motion of the light body under arbitrary initial conditions.
 The absence of an analytic solution to the differential equations of motion for so simple a system is probably related to the extreme complexity of possible motions of the system.
 For some values of parameters of the system and/or initial conditions, the motion of the light body is irregular, seemingly random (chaotic), in spite of the deterministic character of the problem.
-Chaotic behavior of non-linear systems governed by simple deterministic laws is related to the extreme sensitivity of the differential equations describing the system to the initial conditions: a very small initial difference may result in an enormous change in the future state and long-term behavior of the system.
+Chaotic behavior of nonlinear systems governed by simple deterministic laws is related to the extreme sensitivity of the differential equations describing the system to the initial conditions: a very small initial difference may result in an enormous change in the future state and long-term behavior of the system.
 Celestial dynamics gives one of the numerous examples of chaos in physics.

-5.2.2 Managing the program "Planet with a satellite"
+8.2 Managing the Program "Planet with a Satellite"